 What if investors disagree with index providers?

 This case highlights the central appeal of customization.
 Investors might want a certain company in their market exposure and find it odd to have such a large company excluded from the index.
-They could decide to look for an alternatively defined index that does include their stock of choice—or, if an investor generally agrees with the methodology of their current index but would like to include or exclude some constituent companies, they could switch to a customized SMA.
+They could decide to look for an alternatively defined index that does include their stock of choice—or, if an investor generally agrees with the methodology of their current index but would like to include or exclude some constituent companies, they could switch to a custom direct indexing portfolio.
 This enables them to own stocks in the index directly instead of owning a share in a fund that holds all the constituent stocks.
 This approach offers maximum control over the investor’s individual definition of the market.